 When It's Not Your Own Dog Barking

 The sound of barking dogs in the neighborhood can quickly go from nuisance to nightmare, especially when you are trying to sleep or concentrate.
 If you are comfortable with it, try politely approaching your neighbor to discuss the matter, or write a direct but civil letter.
 You may try gently suggesting a local dog trainer or behaviorist.
 Many people prefer to contact the neighborhood association or another group to act as a moderator.
 As a last resort, you may need to call the police.
-However, keep in mind how this could be detrimental to your future relationship with your neighbors.
-On the other hand, you may not even care about that after a certain amount of sleep deprivation.
+Keep in mind how this could be detrimental to your future relationship with your neighbors.
+On the other hand, you may not even care about that after a certain amount of sleep deprivation or annoyance.